mcode/rems-setup/TestEnvironmentSetup.md

     ![](./test-environment-images/meld_login.png)
     - Select 'Authorize' to give the app permission to access the FHIR data within your MELD Sandbox
     ![](./test-environment-images/request_generator_permissions.png)
-    - Continue using Request Generator as normal with patient Jon Snow
+    - Continue using Request Generator as normal with patient John Snow
 1. Launch the SMART on FHIR App
     - From within the Request Generator, after a patient is selected, click on 'LAUNCH SMART ON FHIR APP'
     ![](./test-environment-images/request_generator.png)